-As a general guideline, tenants should NOT pull the manual fire alarms due to the fact that this may automatically unlock the stairway re-entry doors and recall the elevators to the lobby.
+As a general guideline, tenants should NOT pull the manual fire alarms because this may automatically unlock the stairway re-entry doors and recall the elevators to the lobby.
 This could potentially give wider access to an active shooter and in the case of an elevator lobby recall, deliver tenants into a potentially unsafe location.

-Bomb Threat
+Bomb Threats

-In the event of a bomb threat this policy will provide for an orderly, safe and rapid response plan for conducting searches, providing prompt and necessary communications, rendering assistance, and if necessary evacuating and returning personnel to work.
+In the event of a bomb threat this policy will provide for an orderly, safe, and rapid response plan for conducting searches, providing prompt and necessary communications, rendering assistance, and if necessary evacuating and returning personnel to work.